Primary Position: Starting pitcher

 For six years starting in 1928, the great Lefty Grove was the only pitcher who won more games than Alvin Crowder, a durable and dependable right-hander who was so eager to be called into service that he was known as The General.
 He won at least 20 games three times, appeared in three World Series and was chosen to pitch for the American League in the inaugural All-Star Game.

-A lifelong resident of Winston-Salem, Crowder retired after 11 seasons as one of the best pitchers North Carolina has ever produced.
+A lifelong resident of Winston-Salem, Crowder retired after 11 seasons as one of the best pitchers North Carolina has ever produced, finishing 21st on the list of the state’s Top 100 players.
 His 167 career victories is eighth-best among natives who pitched at least 500 innings in the major leagues.
 His 150 career complete games is sixth on that list and his almost 2,350 innings pitched are 10th.
 In all, Crowder is among the top 20 in 13 pitching categories.

 Walter Johnson, a pretty fair pitcher himself, managed Crowder on the Washington Senators and had this to say about his ace: “Pitchers like Crowder come along once in a generation.
 He’s got everything – speed, curve, control and sense.
 There was many a time when I’d look the bench over for a pitcher to work the day’s game.
 Crowder would say, ‘Gimme the ball.’
 And he went out and won 15 straight.”[I]